eth-infinitism/EIPs/EIPS/eip-00.md

 ```

-The gas limit of this frame is set to `validationGasLimit - senderCreationGasUsed`.\
+The gas limit of this frame is set to `validationGasLimit - senderCreationGasUsed - calldataCost`.\
 The `transaction` parameter is interpreted as an ABI encoding of `TransactionType4`.\
 The `txHash` parameter represents the hash of the AA_TX_TYPE transaction with empty signature, as defined in section
 [Calculation of Transaction Type AA_TX_TYPE hash](#calculation-of-transaction-type-aatxtype-hash).\